GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    Same line as above but now we have requested a blue vector head at the end of the line and a red circle at the beginning of the line, made possible by the **+vb** and **+ve** modifiers.
+   Note that we also prescribed the line offsets in addition to the symbol endings.

 Specifying area fill attributes
 -------------------------------